 Detailed descriptions of the official NEMS licensed products

 Over 600 images • 218+ full color pages

 Reflections from Beatles fans

-The First Edition can be ordered U.S. shipping only and is limited to 1000 copies worldwide
+The First Edition was limited to 1000 copies worldwide